acemtp/meteor-algolia/README.md

 meteor-algolia
 ==============

-Package to handle Algolia API (client and server)
+Package to handle the blazing fast Algolia search egnine (client and server).